What Is Stoicism? A Simple Guide for Beginners

 - Founder: Zeno of Citium

-- Core Idea: Control what you can, accept what you can't
+- Core Idea: Control what you can, accept what you cannot

 - Famous Practitioners: Marcus Aurelius, Seneca, Epictetus